 Kettering Cultural Consortium apply to Historic England to fund community activities that will breathe new life into the town centre.

-The application was submitted at the beginning of December 2020 and we will discover our success by the end of January 2021.
+The application was submitted at the beginning of December 2020.
 You can view the document here

 Kettering Civic Society proposed two projects which were revisited from previous Heritage Lottery Fund applications that were made to gain funds for the Mosaic.
 The first is a community art project with Carole Miles who will be delivering it via Zoom in the event that Covid restrictions continue this year.
 The end result will be three enamel panels made from designs that will be submitted by the public following themes in connection with Wicksteed Park.
 The final design for the panels will be put together by Carole and will be displayed at Wicksteed Park, the station and in the town centre in conjunction with celebrations during Wicksteed Park’s centenary year.